- Project sought to identify solutions to drive major reductions in the capital cost associated with the infrastructure of heat networks

 Heat networks are deployed in many regions of the world and are effective at delivering large quantities of heat, particularly to areas of high demand.
 Analysis by the ETI indicates that close to half of the UK existing heat demand could be connected to heat networks in an economical manner.

-However, to date only around 2% of UK buildings are connected to district heat networks.
-The high initial capital investment and long timescales for installation have been identified as key barriers to the wider-scale deployment of district heat networks, and the Government’s heat strategy specifically identifies the need for infrastructure cost reduction.
+The high initial capital investment and long timescales for installation have been identified as key barriers to the wider-scale deployment of district heat networks, and the Government’s heat strategy specifically identified the need for infrastructure cost reduction.